M60 tank: M19 commander's cupola

 A redesigned full vision cupola was envisioned for the commander's station.
 It had 7 tiltable vision blocks arranged to give the commander a 360 degree field of view with overlapping vision between adjacent vision blocks.
 The front vision block could be replaced with a dual power M34 7×50 binocular day sight or an M19E1 Infrared (IR) periscope.
 A special feature was that the cupola body could be raised up to 3.5 in, providing the commander a direct field of vision while remaining under armor protection.

-Access was through a hatch cover on the roof and a .50 caliber M2 Heavy Barrel (HB) machine gun was pedestal mounted on the forward part of the cupola.
+Access was through a hatch cover on the roof and a .50 caliber (12.7 mm) M2 machine gun was pedestal mounted on the forward part of the cupola.
 It could be aimed and fired with the cupola closed.
-Also there was an 11 in long hydraulically operated port on the left side allowing spent cartridge cases to be ejected.
+Also there was an 11 in long port on the left side allowing spent cartridge cases to be ejected.

 After creating a full-sized mock up of this design using the T95E6 turret, it was dropped in favor of a design based on the M1 cupola of the M48A2's turret.
-This T9 cupola provided the commander with more headroom than the T6 cupola of the T95 tank, carrying a new short receiver M85/T175 .50 caliber machine gun and it was standardized as the Cupola, Tank Commander's Caliber .50 Machine Gun, M19.
+This T9 cupola provided the commander with more headroom than the T6 cupola of the T95 tank, carrying a new short receiver 0.5 cal M85/T175 machine gun and it was standardized as the "Cupola, Tank Commander's Caliber .50 Machine Gun, M19".
 The first M19 cupola (a modified T9) was ready on 27 October 1958.
 It has an M28C sight for the machine gun in the forward part of the cupola and eight vision blocks.
 The front vision block can be replaced by a M19E1 infrared periscope or an M36E1 passive periscope for night observation.